Topic Modeling Using Latent Dirichlet Allocation (LDA)

 The internet is a wealth of knowledge and information, which may confuse readers and make them use more time and energy looking for accurate information about particular areas of interest.
 To recognize and analyze content in online social networks (OSNs), there is a need for more effective techniques and tools, especially for those who employ user-generated content (UGC) as a source of data.

 In NLP(Natural Language Processing), Topic Modeling identifies and extracts abstract topics from large collections of text documents.
-It uses algorithms such as Latent Dirichlet Allocation (LDA) to identify latent topics in the text and represent documents as a mixture of these topics.
+It uses algorithms such as LDA in NLP to identify latent topics in the text and represent documents as a mixture of all the words these topics.
 Some uses of topic modeling include:

-Latent Dirichlet Allocation, a statistical and visual concept, is used to find connections between many documents in a corpus.
-The Variational Exception Maximization (VEM) technique is used to get the highest probability estimate from the full corpus of text.
+Researchers and analysts use Latent Dirichlet Allocation, a statistical and visual concept, to discover the connections in word distribution between many documents in a corpus.
+They employ the Variational Expectation Maximization (VEM) technique to obtain the highest probability estimate from the entire corpus of text.

 "